IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/excel-style-filtering.md

 <!-- TODO -- No excel style filtering component -->
 <!-- ## External Excel Style filtering

-As you see at the demos above the default appearance of the Excel Style filtering dialog is inside the `{ComponentTitle}`.
+As you see at the demos above the default appearance of the Excel Style filtering dialog is inside the `{ComponentName}`.
 So this dialog is only visible when configuring the filters.
 There is a way to make that dialog stay always visible - it can be used outside of the grid as a standalone component.
-In the demo below, the Excel style filtering is declared separately of the `{ComponentTitle}`.
+In the demo below, the Excel style filtering is declared separately of the `{ComponentName}`.

 ### Demo